Newcastle United Stole My Heart

 Earlier this week, Jonny and Sam spoke to the author of Newcastle United Stole My Heart Sixty Years in Black and White, @MichaelChaplin2.

 — Newcastle Fans TV (@NewcastleFansTV) September 3, 2021

 ‘One stand-out feature of this very enjoyable book is its sixty-year time span, which means that fans of every generation can relate to it and have their memories stirred.’ — John Anderson, Newcastle United (1982- 1992) and Ireland

 ‘If you are a football fan this riveting and exquisitely-written walk through time is for you.
 If you support Newcastle Utd it is an absolute must.
 The words jump off the page with dashing verve and colour.
 This is the book of our hearts and I recommend it without hesitation.’ — John Gibson, covering NUFC for the Evening Chronicle for the last 55 years

 ‘Not just evocative and informative, this book is essential.
 Life, the universe and everything – through black and white eyes.
 Triumph, tragedy, misfortune, ineptitude.
 Newcastle United.
 This is our life.’ — nufc.com

-Michael Chaplin is a playwright, television and non-fiction writer, as well as a former producer and executive at ITV and the BBC.
+Michael Chaplin is a playwright, a television and non-fiction writer, and a former producer and executive at ITV and the BBC.
 His writing credits include the highly successful television series Grafters and Monarch of the Glen, as well as nearly 100 plays for the theatre and BBC Radio 4.